Also by appointment

 Nicole D. Legnani (AB Harvard, AM Yale, PhD Harvard) was born and raised in New York City, but has spent most of her adult life between Peru and New England.
 While at Harvard, she did her junior year abroad at the Pontificia Universidad Católica del Perú where she studied Quechua and Andean linguistics and archaeology.
 She did research on second-language Quechua and Aymara acquisition in urban contexts for the Ministry of Education of Peru in 2001.
 In 2003 she graduated from Harvard University with a concentration in Latin American Studies.
 In 2005 the David Rockefeller Center for Latin American Studies and Harvard University Press published a revised version of her undergraduate thesis (Titu Cusi: An Inca Narrative of the Conquest).
 In 2007 she returned to Harvard, where she earned her PhD in 2014.
 She taught at Harvard for two years as a College Fellow before joining the ranks of Princeton faculty on the tenure-track in 2016.

-With The Business of Conquest: Empire, Love, and Law in the Atlantic World (University of Notre Dame Press, forthcoming), Legnani demonstrates how the financing and partnerships behind early expeditions betray their own praxis of imperial power as a business, even as the Laws of the Indies were being written.
+With The Business of Conquest: Empire, Love, and Law in the Atlantic World (University of Notre Dame Press, 2020), Legnani demonstrates how the financing and partnerships behind early expeditions betray their own praxis of imperial power as a business, even as the Laws of the Indies were being written.
 She interrogates how and why apologists of Spanish Christian empire, such as José de Acosta, found themselves justifying the Spanish conquest as little more than a joint venture between the crown and church that relied on violent actors in pursuit of material profits, but which nonetheless served to propagate Christianity in overseas territories.
 Focusing on cultural and economic factors at play, and examining not only the chroniclers of the era, but also laws, contracts, theological treatises, histories, and chivalric fiction, Legnani traces the relationship between capital investment, monarchical power, and imperial scalability in the Conquest.
 In particular, she shows how the Christian virtue of caritas (love and charity of neighbor, and thus God) became confused with cupiditas (greed and lust), since love came to be understood as a form of wealth in the partnership between the crown and the church.
 In this partnership, the work of the conquistador became, ultimately, that of a traveling business agent for the Spanish empire whose excedent from one venture capitalized the next.
 This business was thus the business of conquest, and featured entrepreneurial violence as its norm—not exception.

 She also writes about the lyric of Juana Inés de la Cruz, and the epic poetry by Alonso de Ercilla and Pedro de Oña.